-- Admission to the examination in any module takes place by obtaining a proof of participation (general rule A.1.51). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject group chairperson, complied with the requirements of the specific proof of participation as set out in the study guide of the relevant module.

-c) In order to be admitted to the examination (the final assessment) in a module, a student must obtain the minimum participation mark of 35% for a first year module and 40% for modules at higher levels.
+- Admission to the examination in any module takes place by obtaining a proof of participation (Academic Rule 2.4.2). - b) A proof of participation that grants admission to the examination will only be issued after a student has, to the satisfaction of the school director in consultation with the subject group chairperson, complied with the requirements of the specific proof of participation as set out in the study quide of the relevant module. - c) In order to be admitted to the examination (the final assessment) in a module, a student must obtain the minimum participation mark of 35% for a first year module and 40% for modules at higher levels.

-1.3.3 Pass requirements of a module and a curriculum
+V.1.3.3 Pass requirements of a module and a curriculum

-- a) The provisions of general rules A.5.4.4 A.5.4.5 apply. - b) The sub-minimum for all examination papers is 40% (General Academic Rule A.5.4.4.4).
+- a) The provisions of Academic Rule 2.4.3 apply. - b) The sub-minimum for all examination papers is 40% (Academic Rule 2.4.3.3).
 There are also modules from other faculties such as in the School of Basic Sciences where the JURI-modules have a sub minimum of 45%. - c) In order to pass a module the final module mark of at least 50% must be obtained.
-(General Academic Rule A.5.4.4.1), but still subject to the subminimum for each examination paper as required in A5.4.4.4. - d) The adjustment of a final module mark of a first semester module in which a bona fide first-time entering student who had obtained a participation mark and has written the final examination paper, but has not passed, will be done in accordance with General Academic Rule A.5.4.4.2. - e) Passing all the modules of which the programme and or curriculum is compiled individually, means passing the programme. - f) General Academic Rule A.5.4.5 stipulates the requirements for a module/ curriculum/qualification to be passed with distinction.
+(Academic Rule 2.4.3.2), but still subject to the sub-minimum for each examination paper as required in Acacemic Rules 2.4.3.1 and 2.4.3.3. - d) The adjustment of a final module mark of a first semester module in which a bona fide first-time entering student who had obtained a participation mark and has written the final examination paper, but has not passed, will be done in accordance with Academic Rule 2.4.3.2. - e) Passing all the modules of which the programme and or curriculum is compiled individually, means passing the programme. - f) Academic Rule 2.5.2 stipulates the requirements for a module/ curriculum/qualification to be passed with distinction.